MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

     :::image type="content" source="media/quantum-cryptography-qcom.png" alt-text="Screenshot of the quantum cryptography experience in Azure Quantum website.
 The picture displays the input parameters that constitute the encryption algorithm and the resulting plot of the resource estimation job.":::

-## Resource estimation for quantum chemistry
+## Resource estimation for large-scale quantum computing

 If we gain the ability to accurately simulate complex, correlated quantum mechanical systems, we could unlock breakthroughs in areas as diverse as carbon capture, food insecurity and designing better fuels and materials to enable a greener future.